Table of Contents

 For the sellers who have been able to label and package their products successfully, they are open to requesting adhesive barcode labels to stick on the product.

 It is vital that the barcodes picked for this task are well visible and contain accurate details that conform to those on the database of GS1.

 After going through the first three processes, the seller can now order the barcodes.
 Some websites have specialized in the printing of barcode labels.

 The final step is placing the barcodes on the products in a way that they can be easily identified and scanned.
 UPC placement is a very crucial part of the process.
 Amazon imposes strict regulations to follow when placing the codes.
 Amazon will often go into smaller details of the how and where just to make sure the seller gets it right.
 Otherwise, the product will be redundant if it cannot be identified by the barcode checker at the beginning of the process.

 In summary, it is important to be aware that Amazon is always reviewing their catalog and in the process of doing massive cleanups in a bid to maintain and improve the authenticity of the products traded on the platform.
-With the interest of the customers at heart of Amazon’s operations, the overhauls ensure continuity of premium services for the present and future customers.
+With the interest of the customers at the heart of Amazon’s operations, the overhauls ensure the continuity of premium services for present and future customers.

-As a seller, it is paramount that you ensure that your seller account is compliant with the new policies that regularly reviewed and updated.
-The prospect of losing profits because your listings and accounts have been suspended is way lower than the effort you could have put towards making sure you comply with the policies.
+As a seller, it is paramount that you ensure that your seller account is compliant with the new policies that are regularly reviewed and updated.
+The prospect of losing profits because your listings and accounts have been suspended is way lower than the effort you could have put toward making sure you comply with the policies.

 What’s more?
 Properly labeling and shipping the product is crucial.
 And to keep track of many selling processes at once, we recommend doing as many routine tasks as possible on auto-pilot.
 So let’s start with generating reviews and replying to customer queries.